 - It's freezes well too!
 Make a big batch and portion it out into individual serving containers to microwave when reheating.

 When Homemade is Worth the Effort

-If you’ve never made homemade cream of mushroom soup before you are in for a treat!
-It’s nothing like the canned varieties.
+There are certain recipes that will also taste better homemade.
+Like pasta sauces, hot fudge sauce, waffles, and homemade mushroom soup is definitely on that list!
+It's nothing like the canned varieties.
 The flavors are much more pronounced without any of the heaviness.
-Especially during the colder months, you’ll love how heartwarming and earthy it is.
-It feels like a warm cozy blanket on a cold winter’s day.
+Especially during the colder months, you'll love how heartwarming and earthy it is.
+It feels like a warm cozy blanket on a cold winter's day.

 Subscribe To My YouTube Channel and Never Miss a Recipe!

 I always take the time to sautee the vegetables first, it brings out the best flavors while allowing them to marry.
 The combination of the leeks, mushrooms, garlic, and thyme gives this soup a fantastic depth of flavor.

 I like to use the pre-sliced cremini mushrooms from Trader Joe's because it makes this soup even easier!
 No slicing involved and it cuts down the prep time in half!
 But you could also use white button mushrooms and slice them yourself if needed.